austinwilson1296/shoptool/README.md

 ## Project Description:
 The Supply Dashboard is a web application that allows our distribution centers to track shop supplies and usage across all distribution centers.
 This will allow us to control spending/usage and order supplies more efficiently.
-This is a custom solution built using the Django web-framework and is hosted on Fly.io with a provisioned postgres-db.

-estimated maintenance cost for this project will be $600 annually.

-All process documentation will be hosted on WISE.
+### Technologies Used:
+* Django
+* Fly.io
+* Postgres

 ### Core features include: